mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 A Connector is a bridge between TANGO and TangoJS.
 Most of the time there are two separate components in this layer: a serer-side part and a client-side part.
 TangoJS specifies only the interface of the client-side part.
-How the client communicates with the server is a implementation detail.
+How the client communicates with the server is an implementation detail.
 TangoJS ships with a mTango connector, which may be paired with mTango RESTful server.